marianonj/LedMusicDecomposer/README.md

 # LedMusicDecomposer
-A python and c++ program that uses FASTLED, Spleeter, and Librosa to decompose songs and send instrument timings to LED strips.
+A python and c++ program that uses FASTLED, Spleeter, and Librosa to decompose songs and send instrument timings to LED strips

 How to run:
   1. Clone repository and install requirements using cmd pip install -r requirements.txt